 2. Custom CMS

 The term is self-explanatory: a custom CMS is exclusive for a specific use case and provides full control over its functionalities, looks, and updates.
 Bespoke development offers considerably higher integration and extensibility than any other application could offer out-of-the-box.
 Despite that, it does not imply that all custom CMS are built from scratch.
 In most cases, they are developed based on a known framework (Laravel, Symfony), while the actual tailor-made aspects are data model and user interface.

 Although custom systems require manual updates, the framework with most of the required elements in place prevents their complexity.

 Being flexible, such systems can be easily adapted to required security standards.
 As long as it’s not related to the framework in use, the custom-built CMS are unsusceptible to high-security threats.
-However, as many organizations delegate custom development to third parties, their security policies and best practices should be carefully reviewed before starting a collaboration.
+However, as many organizations delegate custom development to third parties, it is recommended to carefully review their security policies and best practices before starting a collaboration.

 3. Static site generators

 Static site generators (SSG) offer a no-sweat and zero overhead content management process.
 Raw data is applied to pre-made templates and generated to a view (landing page).
 They can be installed and then used from a central point, for example, an intranet server.